Last updated on 16th November 2023

 Browsing Videvo for free stock videos is easy.
 From the home page, you can choose one of the categories along the top of the page or simply enter your chosen keyword.

-The site has almost 8,000 free stock footage and motion graphics clips, and they’re always adding more.
+The site has around 300,000 pieces of free HD stock footage and motion graphics clips, and they’re always adding more.
 Most videos are licensed as royalty free, so you can use them however you please with no need for attribution.
 But be on the lookout for videos labelled with ‘Videvo Attribution License’ as you will need to credit the artist if you use these.

 The great thing about Videvo is that all content is curated by an in-house team, so you can rest assured that you’re getting high quality content that is safe to use in your project.